noobhacker02/noobhacker02/README.md

 ---

 ## 🧠 Personality (brief & honest)
-I’m driven, slightly dramatic, and motivated by getting better — sometimes my ego pushes me hard (in a good way).
-I overthink features until they’re elegant, prefer API-first design, and I love turning messy client asks into solid products.
+I'm driven, slightly dramatic, and motivated by getting better — sometimes my ego pushes me hard (in a good way).
+I overthink features until they're elegant, prefer API-first design, and I love turning messy client asks into solid products.
 I also enjoy anime and salty dev humor — low-key, dark, but still human.

 >  _I debug at 3 AM so future-me can keep sleeping — future-me has to appreciate the sacrifice._